Naman1997/blog.cyberloki.dev/content/posts/project-black-ctf.md

 {{< figure src=/images/project-black-ctf/image14.png >}}

-From the `users.php` file, we saw that the user `eddie` has its password starting from `e0`.
+From the `users.php` file, we saw that the user `eddie` has a password hash starting from `e0`.

 {{< figure src=/images/project-black-ctf/image15.png >}}

-Logging in the following creds logs us in the website.
+Using the following creds logs us in the website.
 User: `eddie` and Password: `34250003024812`.
 Other passwords starting from `e0` will also work because of the same vulnerability as explained above.

 This gives us the 5th flag!